dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 As mentioned, the parameters of the decentralization sale are set in the NNS proposal that starts the sale.

-They included configurations such as the minimum number of ICP tokens that the sale must collect to be successful and the maximum number of ICP tokens that it will collect.
+They include configurations such as the minimum number of ICP tokens that the sale must collect to be successful and the maximum number of ICP tokens that it will collect.
    Another important parameter is the set of fallback controllers of the dapp.